Apply

 For a list of common questions and answers regarding APEGS course requirements for our programs review the FAQ below.
 If you have additional questions, please contact one of the advisors in the department and/or examine the APEGS knowledge requirements located above the recommended order of courses for each degree.

-What other two Science electives are acceptable by APEGS?
+What other two Science electives are acceptable to APEGS?

-There is not yet a complete list of Science courses that are acceptable by APEGS.
+There is not yet a complete list of Science courses that are deemed acceptable electives by APEGS.
 However, courses that are commonly taken by U of R students that are acceptable are listed below.
-The general rule is that the course you choose is a course taken by majors in that discipline.
-Example of APEGS-acceptable Science courses include, but are not limited to, the following:
+The general rule is that the course you choose must be a course taken by majors in that discipline.
+Example of APEGS-acceptable Science course electives include, but are not limited to, the following:

 • ACSC 116, 216, 217